Euler #0 : Hello Haskell!

 This little lesson has shown us a really small snapshot of some of the basics to using Haskell.
 In particular, we’ve learnt about:

-• Basic types like Int and Bool.
+- Basic types like

-• The importance of type signatures.
+. - The importance of type signatures.

-• Polymorphic functions.
+- Polymorphic functions.

-In the articles that follow we’ll see that we can use ghci for far more than the silly little examples we’ve seen so far, and that we can program some really neat stuff in just a few lines of code!
+and that we can program some really neat stuff in just a few lines of code!